percona/pmm-doc/docs/setting-up/server/podman.md

 ---

 !!! caution alert alert-warning "Important"
-    Downgrades are not possible.
-To go back to using a previous version you must have created a backup of it before upgrading.
+    You cannot downgrade.
+To go to a previous version, you must create a backup before upgrading.

 !!! hint alert alert-success "Tip"
     To see the current release running on your system, use the *PMM Upgrade* panel on the *Home Dashboard*, or run: